 Examples of error messages you may receive when attempting to log into Halo | Learn can be found below.

-This error occurs when you attempt to log in to Halo without having an account in that system.
-If you receive this error, ensure that you are logging into the correct LMS Platform.
+This error occurs when you attempt to log into Halo without having an account in that system.

 The best way to access your LMS classroom is through your GCU Portal.
-The classroom links located in your GCU Portal will always take you to the correct version of the LMS.
+The classroom links located in your GCU Portal will always ensure that you are signed into the proper account.

 If you are still unable to access your course, contact Technical Support for your issue to be escalated as necessary.

 This may occur for a few different reasons.

 - One reason is if there is a network issue that prevents the Halo platform from loading.
 Make sure that you have a working internet connection.
 If you’re using a work network from your employer and continuously experience this error, we recommend trying again once you are using a personal network.